IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 Troubleshooting
 ---------------

 If the following doesn't apply, please get in touch as explained in the :doc:`intro`.
-You may be asked to provide ``glassfish4/glassfish/domains/domain1/logs/server.log`` for debugging.
+You may be asked to provide ``glassfish4.1.2/glassfish/domains/domain1/logs/server.log`` for debugging.

 Dataset Cannot Be Published
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Check to make sure you used a fully qualified domain name when installing Dataverse.
-You can change the ``dataverse.fqdn`` JVM option after the fact per the :doc:`config` section.
+You can change the ``SiteUrl`` File setting after the fact per the :doc:`config` section.

 Problems Sending Email
 ^^^^^^^^^^^^^^^^^^^^^^